danyvois01/danyvois01/README.md

 - Machine Learning: Deep Learning, Neural Networks, Bayesian Statistics
 - Mathematics: Probability, Statistics, Dynamical Systems, Optimization
 - Tools: Git, LaTeX, Jupyter

+### 🌟 Fun Facts About Me

+- 🎞️ Favorite movie: *Interstellar*, C. Nolan
+- 🏋🏼 Passionate about sports: I practice football and calisthenics, and I was a national-level sprinter in the 100m race.
+- 📚 I love reading, especially about science, technology, and philosophy.
+- 📖 Enthusiastic about **LaTeX**, to the point that I published a book of my Numerical Analysis lecture notes.
+- 🏔️ I enjoy spending time in nature, especially hiking and exploring the mountains.

 ## 📫 Get in Touch
 - **Email**: danielevozza01@gmail.com